vokal/angular-clearable/README.md

 # angular-clearable

-Directive for adding a clear affordance to input fields
+Angular directive for adding a clear affordance to input fields